Barr Vows To Let Mueller Finish His Russia Work — And Promises 'Transparency'

 President Trump's nominee to serve as attorney general vowed to permit Justice Department special counsel Robert Mueller to complete his work and said it was "very important" for the public and Congress to know the results.

-William Barr told members of Congress in written testimony ahead of his confirmation hearings on Tuesday that he's confident Mueller is handling his investigation properly and that he'd be as open as possible when it's complete.
+William Barr told members of Congress in written testimony ahead of his confirmation hearings on Tuesday that he's confident Mueller is handling his investigation properly and that he would be as open as possible when it's complete.

 "My goal will be to provide as much transparency as I can consistent with the law," Barr wrote.

-Barr has been skeptical of Mueller; he wrote a legal memo last summer that questioned the legal basis upon which the special counsel might be looking into whether Trump may have obstructed justice.
+Barr has been skeptical of Mueller; he wrote a memo last summer that questioned the legal basis upon which the special counsel might be looking into whether Trump may have obstructed justice.

 Barr said in his prepared testimony released on Monday that his assumptions about Mueller's use of the law were based on "media reports," and not on any detailed awareness about what was taking place within the Justice Department.